emgrey02/google-homepage/README.md

 # Google Homepage Project
-In this project, I deconstruct google's homepage and rebuild it with just html.
-It won't be colorful or interactive, since I won't be creating a css page or javascript page.
-This helps me actively learn how html works.
+In this project, I look at google's home page and use mozilla firefox's dev tools to recreate it on my own in an index.html file.
+This file includes html and css using style tags, to make it look like but not necessarily act like google's homepage.
+This will help me learn and refine my html/css skills.
+Contains a header, search bar, buttons, and a footer.
+Flex boxes galore.